SpotlightKid/dfzitarev1/README.md

 # DF Zita Rev1

-A feedback-delay-network reverb
+A feedback-delay-network reverb build with [DPF] and based on a [FAUST] library demo.

 ## Formats

-All plugins in this collection come in the following plug-in formats:
+This plugin comes in the following plug-in formats:

 * LADSPA
 * LV2
 * VST2

-The plugins depend on the host to provide a generic UI to control parameters.
+The plugin depends on the host to provide a generic UI to control parameters.

 ## Compiling